this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 In Functional Programming, a function is a first-class citizen of the language, that means that a function is just another value.

-A good example is the Javascript's `filter` function:
+A good example is the JavaScript `filter` function:

 ```ts
 filter(predicate: (value: T, index: number, array: T[]) => unknown, thisArg?: any): T[];